All Episodes

 We need to go into Anwar.

-We need to go into the the outer continental shelf where we have our own resources that can help us through this.
+We need to go into the outer continental shelf where we have our own resources that can help us through this.

-We can also use waves and currents in the Gulf of Mexico and the Atlantic and Pacific.
+Besides solar and wind energy, we can also use waves and currents in the Gulf of Mexico and the Atlantic and Pacific.

 We need more nuclear power plants.